anesjadadic/blue-jay-cafe-old/README.md

 # blue-jay-cafe

 Blue Jay Cafe is fictional and purely serves as a topic for my website mockup project.

-This program serves to showcase some of my knowledge with HTML, CSS, and Javascript.
+This website is meant to showcase some of my skills with website design.

-All scripts are internal, contained within some of the HTML files.
+All of the scripts are internal, contained within some of the HTML files.
-There is an external CSS stylesheet but there are plenty of internalstyle modification as well.
+There is an external CSS stylesheet but there are also plenty of internal style modifications as well.